Dogs have acute hearing. They can hear very faint sounds, noises at high frequencies, and can detect even very slight changes in the tones of sounds.

 However, most dog parents are able to communicate well with their hearing-impaired dogs through hand signals, a whistle, or even signals using lights.

 Don’t approach your dog from behind.
 As your dog cannot hear you approaching, don’t just walk up to him from behind and start petting him.
 He might be startled and might respond in an aggressive way.
+Tell your other family members (especially children) and friends to do the same.

 A dog who cannot hear is more at risk when walking outside, as he cannot hear approaching cars, bicycles, and other people.
 Always put the dog on a leash and keep him close to your side.